-Butterfly: Wingspan: ¾ - 1 inch (2.2 - 2.5 cm).
-Various amounts of bright olive green and rusty brown on underwing surfaces.
-Forewing has a straight submarginal white band and orange scaling along the trailing edge.
-The hindwing has two short tails.
-There are small white bars toward the base and an irregular white band across the middle that is edged on the inside with rusty brown.
-Upper surfaces are seldom seen, but are generally brown or brown with rusty scales.
-Males have a gray stigma patch on the forewing.
+Butterfly: Wingspan: ¾ - 1 inch (2.2 - 2.5 cm) UPPER SURFACE (dorsal) Seldom seen.
+Brown with rusty scaling.
+Male with gray stigma.
+UNDER SURFACE (ventral) Various amounts of bright olive green and rusty brown.
+Forewing with straight submarginal white band and orange scaling along trailing edge.
+Small white bars toward base; irregular white band across middle edged with rusty brown.

 ID Tip: Green and rusty brown.
-On wing underside, forewing band of white is aligned.
+Forewing band of white is aligned.

-Egg: Light green, flattened disc.
+Egg: Light green, flattened disc with raised bumps.
 Laid singly on host.

 Look for Juniper Hairstreaks wherever stands of red cedar are accompanied by small, nectar-rich flowers.
-Juniper Hairstreaks appear shockingly green when viewed alone, but perched on cedar twigs (which they often are), they blend invisibly with its foliage.
+These hairstreaks appear shockingly green when viewed alone but perched on cedar twigs (which they often are), they blend invisibly with its foliage.
 They are so difficult to detect that the time-honored method for locating them involves vigorously shaking or tapping cedar tress, causing butterflies to swirl up before re-alighting.
-Look at the top of the tallest Eastern Red Cedar in the area to see if male Junipers may be perching and then swirling at its top.
+Focus on the top of the tallest Eastern Red Cedar in the area to see if male Junipers may be perching and then swirling at its top.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.